zendesk/samson/README.md

 Add "[deploy skip]" to your commit message, and Samson will ignore the webhook from CI.

+#### Continuous Delivery & Releases

+In addition to automatically deploying passing commits to various stages, you can also create an automated continuous delivery pipeline.
+By setting a *release branch*, each new passing commit on that branch will cause a new release, with a automatically incrementing version number.
+The commit will be tagged with the version number, e.g. `v42`, and the release will appear in Samson.

+Any stage can be configured to automatically deploy new releases.
+For instance, you might want each new release to be deployed to your staging environment automatically.

 ### Team

 Core team is @steved555, @dasch, @jwswj, @halcyonCorsair, @princemaple & @sandlerr.